XinranTang/XinranTang.github.io/_posts/2020-09-28-Rlearning.markdown

 The formula specification is a response variable followed by a ***four part*** formula.

-<li>The first part consists of ordinary covariates
+1.The first part consists of ordinary covariates

-<li>The second part consists of factors to be projected out.
+2.The second part consists of factors to be projected out.

-<li>The third part is an IV-specification.
+3.The third part is an IV-specification.

-<li>The fourth part is a cluster specification for the standard errors.
+4.The fourth part is a cluster specification for the standard errors.

 i.e. something like